 The date the original patent was surrendered and no longer is in force.

 The date that the surrendered status was reversed, used exceptionally to correct a situation where the patent erroneously shows a surrendered status.

-The day at the end of which the patent term expired, pursuant to subsection 46(2) of the Patent Act, for failure to pay maintenance fees (this applies only to patents issued after October 1, 1989).
+Prior to Oct, 30 2019 - The day at the end of which the patent term expired, pursuant to subsection 46(2) of the Patent Act, for failure to pay maintenance fees (this applies only to patents issued after October 1, 1989).

 In cases where all maintenance fees required by section 46 of the Patent Act were paid, the day at the end of which the patent term expired, pursuant to section 44 or 45 of the Patent Act.